avramdj/avramdj.github.io/_pile/wizardmaxxing.md

 \rho \Bigl(\frac{\partial \mathbf{v}}{\partial t} + (\mathbf{v}\cdot \nabla)\mathbf{v}\Bigr) = -\nabla p + \mu \nabla^2 \mathbf{v} + \rho \mathbf{g}
 $$

-While deciphering these runes, you’re channeling the cosmos.
-At first, it’s chaos---a vortex of arcana—but then it *clicks*.
-That snap of insight?
+While deciphering these runes, you’re challenging the cosmos.
+At first, it’s chaos---a vortex of arcana—but then it clicks.
+A snap of insight.
 You tamed the vortex.
 You just acquired another runic code.

 # 3. Detach yourself from reality and schizomaxx

 You’re not in the 21st century.
 The year is 171 after the death of Himmel the Hero.
-Your lecture hall is a great hall of mystics.
+Your lecture hall is The Great Hall of Mystics.
 Every theorem you learn, you *discover*, as if whispered by wizards long gone.
-You converse with Archimedes and Hypatia in your mind’s eye—and you keep pace.
+You converse with Archimedes and Hypatia in your mind’s eye---and their secrets are being etched into your soul.

 # 4. GTFO this blog and pick up the scroll